OneEyeBlack/NSPackBuilder/README.md

 # NSPackBuilder

-This program aims to create a package for the Switch.

-Select from the available PACKAGES, SYSMODULES, HOMEBREWS and FILES options to download and create a package for your SDCard.
+NSPackBuilder is a program that creates custom packs for your Switch.
+You can choose from the various PACKAGES, SYSMODULES, HOMEBREWS and FILES options available for download directly from their respective repositories.

-Optionally, there is an option to format the SDCard to FAT32 and another option to automatically copy the package to the SDCard.
+Some of the features of this program also include:
+1. Download ready-made packages, such as Kefir, 4ifir and Ultra.
+2. Tools for your SDcard, for example, Create and restore images from your own SDcard.
+3. Change the Bootlogo of your package.

+This project is still a work in progress.
+New features and options are in the works...

 ![image](https://github.com/OneEyeBlack/NSPackBuilder/assets/153041521/cea0709f-a35e-432b-9aa0-e5fd69007fbf)